 Riders of Justice is showing in selected cinemas and on-demand from 23rd July.

-It’s immediately apparent that Mathilde’s mother was the lynchpin of the family; her absence, causing the family unit to collapse.
-Mathilde cannot connect with her father, and her father does not know Mathilde – it’s as though grief has made strangers of the two.
-Mads’ performance as Markus is often understated, frequently barely moving his eyes while never allowing for any recognisable emotion.
-His immovable state of emotional paralysis, reflecting the devastating power grief can wield.
-Here, Markus is a ghost both to his daughter and us.
-But, it is not long before we meet Otto, Lennart and Emmenthaler, and things begin to change.
+Jensen’s mindful revenge thriller follows Mads Mikkelsen’s Markus, forced to return home after his wife is killed in a train accident.
+Naturally, Markus’ daughter Mathilde (Andrea Heick Gadeberg) is broken, having been with her mother at the time.
+While Mathilde’s emotional wounds bleed from her heart, Markus is emotionally catatonic and unavailable.
+It’s clear that Mathilde’s mother was the lynchpin of their family, and her absence has caused the dynamic to collapse in on itself.
+Mathilde cannot connect with her father, and her father doesn’t know Mathilde – it’s as though grief has made strangers of the two.
+Mads’ performance of Markus is understated, barely moving, his eyes the only portal to his soul.
+His immovable state of emotional paralysis reflects the devastating power that grief can wield, as Markus becomes a ghost both to his own daughter and to us.
+Then we meet Otto, and things shift.